Downlink Performance Analysis for a Generalized Shotgun Cellular System: Conclusions

-3) Compute the received power at the MS for each BS using the path loss exponent $\varepsilon$.
-The shadow fading in the SCS is incorporated by multiplying each of the received powers with i.i.d. random number generated according to the distribution of the shadow fading factor.
-Finally, $\frac{C}{I}$ at the MS corresponding to this trial, is computed according to (\ref{eq:ctoisf}).
+3) Compute the received power at the MS for each BS using the path-loss exponent $\varepsilon$.
+The fading in the SCS is incorporated by multiplying each of the received powers with i.i.d. random number generated according to the distribution of the fading factor.
+Finally, SINR at the MS corresponding to this trial, is computed according to (\ref{eq:SINRexpression}).

-For all the simulations in this paper $T=20000$ trials are used unless specified otherwise.
+For all the simulations in this paper $T=100,000$ trials are used unless specified otherwise.